The main points

 Choosing your contraception

-This fact sheet gives an overview of the methods of contraception available in Australia.
-To find the best one for you, speak with a doctor or nurse.
+This page gives an overview of the various methods of contraception available in Australia.
+To find the best one for you we recommend you speak with a doctor or nurse.

 Long acting reversible contraception (LARC) is available and gives safe, effective contraception over a number of years, depending on the type.